 (Walden Pond Books)

 Plot turns abound, both delightful and heartbreaking, in this story of Charlie O'Reilly, who wished away his little brother the night before his birthday.
 Now Liam is gone and no one, including his parents, believe Liam ever existed.
-Every trace of Liam is gone, and Charlie's insistence that he was real has driven his mother into a deep depression.
+Every trace of Liam is gone, and Charlie's insistence that he was real has caused hardship throughout his family.
 His only solace is his friend Ana, who vows to help him find Liam, even though she can't remember him either.

 Julie Berry is author of the 2017 Printz Honor Book The Passion of Dolssa, set in medieval France; the Carnegie Medal and Edgar Award shortlisted novel All the Truth That’s in Me; humorous middle-grade novels, including The Emperor’s Ostrich and The Scandalous Sisterhood of Prickwillow Place; and the picture books Long Ago, On a Silent Night and Don’t Let the Beasties Escape This Book.
 Visit her online at julieberrybooks.com.

 A classical pianist from London, a British would-be architect-turned-soldier, a Harlem-born ragtime genius in the U.S. Army, and a Belgian orphan with a gorgeous voice and a devastating past.
 Their story, as told by goddess Aphrodite, who must spin the tale or face judgment on Mount Olympus, is filled with hope and heartbreak, prejudice and passion, and reveals that, though War is a formidable force, it's no match for the transcendent power of Love.